peimiaochien/AnnotSV_ANNOVAR_data_merge/README.md

 # AnnotSV_ANNOVAR_data_merge

+##Input##
+1. sample para list
-same sample output should have same sample para
+   * one sample should have same para
+3. gene list
+   * gene name one is interested in

 the files name should include sv/snv/cnv/repeats for the script to distinguish